RandomEtc/flickr-conduit-front/README.md

 At the time of writing, Flickr's Push API only works for Pro accounts.
 Check the response at http://www.flickr.com/services/api/explore/flickr.push.getSubscriptions if in doubt.

+If you're a Flickr Pro user, have a look at http://hollow-stream-6919.herokuapp.com/ for an example of this app running live.
+Remember that it's realtime, so busy tags and popular locations work best for testing.
+If in doubt, use sunset :)